EMICVL/ProjectDocumentation/README.md

 Office format files are not allowed in the repositories, but eventually they have to be converted to PDF.

-## Rederence standards and design documents
+## Reference standards and design documents

 PDF files or link to [EMICVL official site](http://sites.google.com/a/my.westminster.ac.uk/emicvl) documents.